 A Fund may enter into forward contracts to hedge against a change in currency exchange rates that would cause a decline in the value of the existing investments denominated or principally traded in a currency other than the Base Currency of that Fund.
 To do this, the Fund would enter into a forward contract to sell the currency in which the investment is denominated or principally traded in exchange for the Base Currency of the Fund.
 Although these transactions are intended to minimise the risk of loss due to a decline in the value of the hedged currency, at the same time they limit any potential gain that might be realised should the value of the hedged currency increase.
-The precise matching of the forward contract amounts and the value of the securities involved will not generally be possible because the future value of such securities will change as a consequence of market movements in the value of such securities between the date when the forward contract is entered into and the date when it matures.
+The precise matching of the forward contract amounts and the value of the securities involved will not generally be possible because the future value of such securities between the date when the forward contract is entered into and the date when it matures.
 The successful execution of a hedging strategy which matches exactly the profile of the investments of a Fund cannot be assured.